pyenv/pyenv/COMMANDS.md

 ## `pyenv prefix`

-Displays the directory where a Python version is installed.
-If no version is given, `pyenv prefix` displays the location of the currently selected version.
+Displays the directories where the given Python versions are installed, separated by colons.
+If no version is given, `pyenv prefix` displays the locations of the currently selected versions.

     $ pyenv prefix 3.9.7
     /home/user/.pyenv/versions/3.9.7